-- Long-term Assets increase in long term assets mainly due to asset revaluations in property, plant & equipment - Current Assets increase in current assets as a result of holding short term investments & cash deposits consistent with treasury management strategy - Current Liabilities increase due to additional borrowing undertaken during 2017/18 - Long-term Liabilities there has been a decrease of £85.151m relating to pension liabilities g) Pension
+- Long-term Assets increase in long term assets mainly due to asset revaluations in property, plant & equipment - Current Assets increase in current assets as a result of holding short-term investments and improving the Council's cash position, consistent with the Council's treasury management strategy - Current Liabilities additional borrowing in line with the Council's treasury management strategy - Long-term Liabilities due to an increase of £61.306 million in pension liabilities, see (g) below g) Pension

-The impact of the Local Government Pension Scheme and Scottish Teachers' Superannuation Scheme on the Councils accounts has been disclosed in Notes 32 and 33 to the accounts.

-As at 31 March 2018, the Councils Pension Fund had a net pension liability of £130m (2016/17 £216m).
-This figure represents the amount that actuaries estimate that East Dunbartonshire Council will have to pay out in future years for all pension entitlements earned by current and previous staff by 31 March 2018, which is currently unfunded.

-There is a significant change in 2017/18 due to re-measurements, including decreases in the forecast mortality and salary increase rates and changes in the valuation of assets and liabilities due to of the 2017 formal valuation.

-We continue to monitor and measure this pension liability and make changes to cash contributions as required as part of the regular assessment made by an independent actuary.
+The impact of the Local Government Pension Scheme and Scottish Teachers' Superannuation Scheme on the Council's accounts has been disclosed in Notes 32 and 33 to the accounts.
+As at 31 March 2019, the Council's Pension Fund had a net pension liability of £192m (2017/18 £130m).
+This figure represents the amount that actuaries estimate that East Dunbartonshire Council will have to pay out in future years for all pension entitlements earned by current and previous staff by 31 March 2019, which is currently unfunded.
+This is a significant change in 2018/19 due to a reduction in the rate for discounting future scheme liabilities, the McCloud case (see Note 5) and a small increase in the assumptions for future inflation and pay rises.
+The Council continues to monitor and measure this pension liability and make changes to cash contributions as required as part of the regular assessment made by an independent actuary.